SergioGasquez/awesome-electronic-engineering/README.md

 - [/r/ArduinoProjects/](https://www.reddit.com/r/ArduinoProjects/) - Show your Arduino project or get amazed by others projects.

 ## Projects   <a name="Projects"></a>

 - [Instructables](http://www.instructables.com/technology/) - You can find any kind of electronics project.
 - [Hackter.io](https://www.hackster.io/projects) - Platform to search and upload electronics projects, they also host lots of projects contests with greats rewards.
 - [Hackaday.io](https://hackaday.io/projects) - This popular blog also host a project sharing page.
 - [Electronics Projects Hub](https://electronicsprojectshub.com/) - Small site with great projects.

 ## Storing Components     <a name="StoringComponents"></a>

 - [Partsbox.io](https://partsbox.io/) - They offer a very innovative and great way to keep track of your electronics parts.
 - [Reddit - Storing your electronic components](https://es.reddit.com/r/electronics/comments/7xz1vs/tip_storing_your_electronic_components/) - Reddit thread with lots of ways to store your components.

 ## Searching engines of Components   <a name="SearchingComponents"></a>

 - [Octopart](https://octopart.com/) - Find any component by its description, part number or category.
 - [Findchips](https://www.findchips.com/) - Get instant insight into any electronic component.

 ## Blogs          <a name="Blogs"></a>

 - [Circuits.io](https://circuits.io/) - Ideal for simulations and tutorials.
+- [Interrupt](https://interrupt.memfault.com/blog/) - Blog from Memfault with lots of interesting embedded posts.
+- [Embedded Artistry](https://embeddedartistry.com/) - Website for embedded systems developers who are dedicated to excellence and continual improvement.
 - [Microwaves & RF](http://www.mwrf.com/) - News related to microelectronics and RF.
 - [EDN Network](https://www.edn.com/) - All kinds of electronics news.
 - [SparkFun](https://www.sparkfun.com/) - Bunch of different resources, tutorials and a great shop!
+- [Jay Carlson: So you want to build an embedded system?](https://jaycarlson.net/embedded-linux/) - Incredible post from Jay Carlson about embedded systems.
 ## Others         <a name="Others"></a>

 - [Soldering is easy](http://mightyohm.com/files/soldercomic/FullSolderComic_EN.pdf) - Soldering comic guide that teaches everything you need to know to become a master of soldering.
 - [Fritzing](http://fritzing.org/home/) - Open source hardware that includes schematic capture and breadboard layout applications.
 - [XOD Visual Programming Arduino](https://www.youtube.com/watch?v=qxjLH_3US04&feature=youtu.be) - Program Arduino in a very particular way through visual blocks.

 ## Contribute